Orchestre national du Capitole de Toulouse: History

 On May 9, 2003, Plasson announced his decision not to renew his contract after August 31, 2003.
 He complained that planned works in the Halle aux Grains would impair the 2003-2004 concert season.
 Unofficially, his departure was caused by the city's refusal to increase the orchestra's payroll.
-In 2004, Plasson was made "honorary conductor" of the orchestra, although he has rarely conducted the orchestra since.
+In 2004, Plasson was made "honorary conductor" of the orchestra.

 In 2005, the city named Tugan Sokhiev principal guest conductor and musical adviser of the orchestra.
 Sokhiev became the orchestra's music director and principal conductor in September 2008.
-Artistically, Sokhiev moved the orchestra away from the French sound and traditions cultivated by Plasson, and has taken the orchestra in a more rhythmically impactful and sonically contrasting direction.
+Artistically, Sokhiev moved the orchestra away from the French sound and traditions cultivated by Plasson.
 In 2011 the French national paper Le Figaro reviewed the top 25 orchestras in France.
 The Orchestre National du Capitole de Toulouse was listed among the three best orchestras in France, one of the so-called 'Trio de l'excellence'.
-Also included in this top tier group were the Orchestre de Paris, and the orchestra of the Opera National de Paris.

 In 2015, Sokhiev signed a new contract with the orchestra through 2019.
 In March 2022, Sokhiev resigned as the orchestra's music director, citing pressure to make a public statement regarding the 2022 Russian invasion of Ukraine.

 Tarmo Peltokoski first guest-conducted the orchestra in September 2022, and returned for an additional guest-conducting appearance in October 2022.
-In December 2022, the orchestra announced the appointment of Peltokoski as its next music director, effective with the 2024-2025 season, with an initial contract of five seasons.
+In December 2022, the orchestra announced the appointment of Peltokoski as its next music director, effective with the 2025-2026 season, with an initial contract of four seasons.
+Peltokoski is to hold the title of music director-designate for the 2024-2025 season.